eggsactly/n-body-sim/README.md

 - Makefile is the makefile for the project used to convert the source files into an executable
 - rapidxml/ contains the rapidxml library used to parse xml files and used under the MIT license
 - src/ contains the implementation of the programs classes
+- tests/ contains unit tests for the project

 # Coding Standards
 Consistancy helps build maintainable code, even if you don't agree with all the decisions.
 If you contribute to this project, please follow these guidelines: